 The preparation of individual, partnership and corporation income tax returns supplemental to the Basic Federal Taxation course, and consideration of other tax returns required of a business, including payroll and excise tax returns.

 State and Local Taxation.
-First semester; lectures three hours; three credits.
+Second semester; lectures three hours; three credits.
 Mr. Curtis.

-A study of state and local taxation as limited by the commerce, due process, and equal protection clauses of the Federal Constitution.
-State franchise, income, sales and property taxes are considered with emphasis on Virginia taxes.
+A study of state and local taxation as limited by the commerce, due process, and equal protection clauses of the Federal

-&lt;sup>1Associate Professor of Economics.
+1Associate Professor of Economics.